julietlachman/M.Sc.-in-Data-Analytics/README.md

 # M.Sc.-in-Data-Analytics
 Final Portfolio Projects (final assignment) for each class from the Master in Science in Data Analytics program through Colorado State University.

-This repository contains the final Portfolio Projects for 3 pre-requisite, 8 required, and 4 specializations classes.
+This repository contains the final Portfolio Projects for Pre-Requisite and Required classes, listed below (3 pre-requisite, 8 required).

 Pre-Requisite
 1. ITS320 - Basic Programming